Comprehensive Generator Stator and Field Rewind

 Incoming electrical testing was completed once the field arrived in St. Louis, confirming multiple shorts within the field winding.
 After the retaining rings were removed and the unit was inspected, MD&A recommended a full rewind to remove the shorted turns and properly adjust the end-winding blocking.
 After the rewind was authorized by the customer, the unit was stripped and cleaned.
 During this time, all removed components underwent a complete visual and NDE inspection.
 Indications were noted on one of the snap rings.
 Ultimately, the customer elected to have both snap rings replaced at the same time.

 After the copper windings were removed, electrical testing was completed on the bore copper and collector rings with acceptable results.
 The coils were blast cleaned and inspected.
-Following inspection, the coils were deemed suitable for continued operation and returned to service.
+Following the inspection, the coils were deemed suitable for continued operation and returned to service.
 The wedges were blast cleaned and sent for NDE inspection.
 The field body was blast cleaned and underwent NDE inspections.
 All NDE results were satisfactory, and the field body was repainted.
 The field forging and field body wedges were returned to service.

 After each coil was re-installed, an AC Hi-Pot test was performed, and an AC turn-to-turn test was completed.
 A baker surge test was then completed on each coil to ensure that there were no shorts present in the winding.

 The turn insulation was coated on one side with heat-cured glue.
 This glue required a bake cycle of the rotor after it was wound.
-After the bake, a full set of electrical tests were completed and the unit underwent a high-speed balance, two heat runs (with a flux probe test after each heat run).
+After the bake, a full set of electrical tests were completed and the unit underwent a high-speed balance, two heat runs (with a flux probe test before each heat run).
 All test results were acceptable.

-MD&A is a full-service, OEM-alternative for generator service, parts and repairs with a 35+ year track record of successful generator stator and field repairs.
+MD&A is a full-service, OEM-alternative for generator service, parts, and repairs with a 35+ year track record of successful generator stator and field repairs.
 All inspections and necessary repairs are completed by our experts in a timely manner that allows units to be placed back online on an expedited basis.